lexibank/leekoreanic/README.md

-# A Sketch of Language History in the Korean Peninsula
+# CLDF dataset derived from Lee's "A Sketch of Language History in the Korean Peninsula" from 2015.

 Cite the source dataset as